 Acterra and OpenIDEO, along with DNV-GL, teamed up to provide community engagement and outreach in 2018 for the City of Sunnyvale’s new Climate Action Plan (CAP 2.0).
 A community engagement workshop of more than 160 residents was held in March 2018 to kick off the community engagement.
 We have collected more than 100 ideas for how we might create a carbon-neutral Sunnyvale by changing how we power buildings, how we get around, how we consume and conserve resources, and how we learn from and use data.
 In fall 2018, look for the public comment period on the draft plan.

 Clean Energy Access for All: A Design Sprint Summit for Funding Models

-Funded by grants from the Heising-Simons, Packard, and Sand Hill foundations – along with additional funding from Silicon Valley Energy Watch and others – Acterra is convening an invitation-only gathering of philanthropists, civic and community leaders, foundations, and directors of community-based organizations for a day-long summit to create new strategies for making clean energy technologies available to all, regardless of income.
+In October 2018, funded by grants from the Heising-Simons, Packard, and Sand Hill foundations – along with additional funding from Silicon Valley Energy Watch and others – Acterra convened a gathering of philanthropists, civic and community leaders, foundations, and directors of community-based organizations for a day-long summit to create new strategies for making clean energy technologies available to all, regardless of income.
+In 2019 further progress is being driven by newly formed working groups in four major areas.
 For more information, contact Julie Noblitt, Energy and Climate Program Director, at firstname.lastname@example.org.